fwcd/mini-ml/README.md

 # MiniML
-A lightweight machine learning library written in pure Kotlin.
+A lightweight computation graph library, primarily intended for machine learning, written in pure Kotlin.